albertopastormr/ifesoft/README.md

 ifesoft uses [mariadb 10.2](), [Java 7]() and [JUnit 4](); these tools are necessary to run the application.
 ### Running mariadb
 Once you've installed [mariadb 10.2](), launch MySQL client and run the following command:

-'CREATE DATABASE ifesoft'
+`CREATE DATABASE ifesoft`

 ifesoft is the name of the database.

-'mysql -u manager -p ifesoft < db/dump-ifesoft-201804032101.sql' this imports an existing database with a valid structure for ifesoft.
+`mysql -u manager -p ifesoft < db/dump-ifesoft-201804032101.sql`

+this imports an existing database with a valid structure for ifesoft.
 ## Authors
 The development team consists in a class-group of seven students: